Research & References

 ORCID (external summary) & Google scholar (external summary)

 • Lang L, Reinert P, Diaz C, and Deponte M. (2024) The dithiol mechanism of class I glutaredoxins promotes specificity for glutathione as a reducing agent.
-Redox Biol. in press.
+Redox Biol.
+78:103410.

 • Geissel F*, Lang L*, Husemann B, Morgan B, and Deponte M. (2024) Deciphering the mechanism of glutaredoxin-catalyzed roGFP2 redox sensing reveals a ternary complex with glutathione for protein disulfide reduction.
 Nature Commun.
 15:1733.